 You can also make extra and chill which makes for a refreshing, calming drink, especially in the summer months.

 As with any of my recipes or advice tips please always consult your doctor if you are worried about consuming any ingredients or applying any techniques.
-If you have an allergy to lavender do not consume this tea.
+If you have an allergy to lavender do not consume.
 If you are pregnant, please consult a medical practitioner before consuming lavender tea.

 Have a wonderful, relaxing day x